jfisteus/eyegrade/doc/user-manual/user-manual.rst

 .. contents::
 .. section-numbering::

-This is the user manual for Eyegrade 0.8.
+This is the user manual for Eyegrade 0.9.
-Versions of this manual for earlier versions are available:
+Versions of this manual for earlier releases are available:
+`0.8 <../user-manual-0.7>`_,
 `0.7 <../user-manual-0.7>`_,
 `0.6 <../user-manual-0.6>`_,
 `0.5 <../user-manual-0.5>`_,